-ARB and EPA need to make sure that these same ultra-low PM, Euro 6 GDI engine/emission technologies are also utilized in the U.S. ARB will be reviewing the stringency and timing of its 1 mg/mile FTP PM LEV III limit in the coming year, and MECA believes that ARB should consider adoption of the European Union's Euro 5 diesel and the Euro 6 diesel/GDI particle number limits (or some other similarly stringent standard of particle emissions) to ensure that future light-duty vehicles employ the best available technology for controlling particle and black carbon emissions.
+ARB and EPA need to make sure that these same ultra-low PM, Euro 6 GDI engine/emission technologies are also utilized in the U.S. ARB will be reviewing the stringency and timing of its 1 mg/mile FTP PM LEV III limit this year, and MECA believes that ARB should consider adoption of the European Union's Euro 5 diesel and the Euro 6 diesel/GDI particle number limits (or some other similarly stringent standard of particle emissions) to ensure that future light-duty vehicles employ the best available technology for controlling particulate and black carbon emissions.
 A particle number standard could also be implemented as an optional compliance path along with ARB's 1 mg/mile, mass-based standard.
 Given the readiness of GPFs to reduce particle emissions from GDI engines, MECA believes that ARB should give strong consideration to earlier implementation of their 1 mg/mile standard (currently set to begin phase-in with the 2025 model year) and/or a particle number standard.

-As part of their short-lived climate pollutants strategy, ARB should give some consideration to additional light-duty vehicle incentives that encourage the use of high efficiency filters on future gasoline vehicles.
+As part of their short-lived climate pollutants strategy, ARB should give some consideration to additional light-duty vehicle incentives that encourage the use of GPFs on future gasoline vehicles.
 This might include a black carbon credit scheme that is available as part of ARB's light-duty greenhouse gas emission standards.
-Such a strategy would provide OEMs with a black carbon-based, CO2-equivalent credit for going beyond the 3 mg/mile or 1 mg/mile LEV III PM standard through the application of ultra-low black carbon technologies, such as a high efficiency filter.
+Such a strategy would provide OEMs with a black carbon-based, CO2-equivalent credit for going beyond the 3 mg/mile or 1 mg/mile LEV III PM standard through the application of ultra-low black carbon technologies, such as a GPF.
 The application of best available filtering technology on future gasoline vehicles will provide additional black carbon reductions from this sector and further health benefits for the citizens of California.
 A black carbon credit might also have applicability in other mobile source sectors as a part of current or future fuel efficiency/greenhouse gas programs.

-The particle/black carbon emission issues cited in these comments for diesel and gasoline engines and vehicles are discussed in more detail in MECA's report: "Ultrafine Particulate Matter and the Benefits of Reducing Particle Numbers in the United States," available on MECA's website at: http://www.meca.org/resources/reports.
-MECA encourages ARB to continue its leadership on reducing black carbon emissions by specifying specific future black carbon reduction strategies in its upcoming, finalized short-lived climate pollutant reduction strategy that rely on the application of high efficiency particle filters on all applicable mobile source engines and vehicles.
+MECA encourages ARB to continue its leadership in reducing black carbon emissions by specifying comprehensive future black carbon reduction strategies in its short-lived climate pollutant reduction strategy that drive the application of high efficiency particulate filters on all applicable mobile source engines and vehicles.